iainelder/sceptre-dev-notes/dev-notes/drop-support-for-python-3.7.md

 * d932f27: The current version uses Poetry.
 Infer `classifiers` in `pyproject.toml`
 * a0fc6ff: Looks like a bug.
 See Q below.
 * f2b9118: The current version doesn't put a Python version at `jobs.build.steps.save_cache.paths`
+* 0953d4b: Removed file for good
+* 400b488: Matched message `The imp.py library has been deprecated since ver 3.4`, a fluke.

+TODO: Extract message match.

+TODO: Match `ver X.Y`.

-TODO: continue reading from 0953d4b.
+TODO: continue reading from 19d0a4f.

 Q: Commit `a0fc6ff` branches on the Python version to use either `importlib` or `pkg_resources`.
 It says Python 3.7 needs `pkg_resources` and Python 3.8 and up can use `importlib`.
 But the branch uses `pkg_resources` for Python versions less than 3.10.
 What's the intended behavior?
 (See aside on `pkg_resources` deprecation.)